sidwellr/Variations/polarshapes/polarshapes.md

-# Half Blurs
+# Polar Shapes
 Variations that generate specific shapes using polar coordinates.
-Unlike normal blurs, which ignore the input point, half blurs take the angle of the input point (theta) and compute a random distance (rho) within the shape.
+Unlike normal blurs, which ignore the input point, these variations are half blurs that take the angle of the input point (theta) and compute a random distance (rho) within the shape.
 This allows some flexibility in coloring.
 They can be substituted for normal blurs in many flames; if it doesn't work, try adding some pre_blur to the transform to generate random angles (this is done for the examples here).

 ## cannabiscurve_wf
 Shape resembling a cannabis leaf.